-Please note, Heal is an administrative and technology service provider that owns the Application.
-Heal has entered into contracts with certain independent health care providers who provide mobile, non-emergency general adult and pediatric health services (collectively, “Heal Doctors”).
-Among other things, Heal contracts with Heal Doctors, licenses the Application to Heal Doctors so to provide Heal Doctors with the capability to receive, respond to and schedule requested visits.
-Heal does not provide any medical services, nor does it refer or recommend any physician or medical practice or any other medical provider or personnel.
+Please note, Get Heal, Inc. is an administrative and technology service provider that owns the Heal Application.
+Heal has entered into contracts with the Practices, whose independent health care providers provide mobile, non-emergency general adult and pediatric health services.
+Among other things, Get Heal, Inc. contracts with the Practices, licenses the Heal Application to the Practices to provide the Practices with the capability to receive, respond to and schedule requested visits.
+Get Heal, Inc. does not provide any health care services, nor does it refer or recommend any physician or medical practice or any other health care provider or personnel.

 Ultimately, the information that Heal collects varies depending upon how you use our Services and what permissions you give to us and other third-parties that also collect your PII and/or PHI.
 We will not use any PHI for any other purpose without your explicit authorization, or unless otherwise permitted or required by law.
 You may revoke, in writing, any such authorization at any time, except to the extent we have taken action in reliance thereon.

 PHI and/or PII Obtained from Apple Clinical Health Records API or through synchronization with the Apple Health application: Heal does not use data obtained through Apple Clinical Health Records API or through synchronization with the Apple Health application for advertising, marketing, or other use-based data mining purposes.
 Heal does not disclose any data obtained through Apple Clinical Health Records API or through synchronization with the Apple Health application to any third-party for advertising, marketing, or other use-based data mining purposes.